lammps/lammps/doc/src/package.rst

 performing the exchange pack/unpack on the host CPU can give speedup since it reduces the number of CUDA kernel launches.

-The *cuda/aware* keyword chooses whether CUDA-aware MPI will be used.
+The *gpu/aware* keyword chooses whether GPU-aware MPI will be used.
 When this keyword is set to *on*\ , buffers in GPU memory are passed directly through MPI send/receive calls.
 This reduces overhead of first copying the data to the host CPU.
-However CUDA-aware MPI is not supported on all systems, which can lead to segmentation faults and would require using a value of *off*\ .
-If LAMMPS can safely detect that CUDA-aware MPI is not available (currently only possible with OpenMPI v2.0.0 or later), then the *cuda/aware* keyword is automatically set to *off* by default.
-When the *cuda/aware* keyword is set to *off* while any of the *comm* keywords are set to *device*\ , the value for these *comm* keywords will be automatically changed to *host*\ .
+However GPU-aware MPI is not supported on all systems, which can lead to segmentation faults and would require using a value of *off*\ .
+If LAMMPS can safely detect that GPU-aware MPI is not available (currently only possible with OpenMPI v2.0.0 or later), then the *gpu/aware* keyword is automatically set to *off* by default.
+When the *gpu/aware* keyword is set to *off* while any of the *comm* keywords are set to *device*\ , the value for these *comm* keywords will be automatically changed to *no*\ .
 This setting has no effect if not running on GPUs or if using only one MPI rank.
-CUDA-aware MPI is available for OpenMPI 1.8 (or later versions), Mvapich2 1.9 (or later) when the "MV2_USE_CUDA" environment variable is set to "1", CrayMPI, and IBM Spectrum MPI when the "-gpu" flag is used.
+GPU-aware MPI is available for OpenMPI 1.8 (or later versions), Mvapich2 1.9 (or later) when the "MV2_USE_CUDA" environment variable is set to "1", CrayMPI, and IBM Spectrum MPI when the "-gpu" flag is used.